 On his son's birthday last year, he did the same:

-“Happy 7th birthday Tj I?m proud to say my baby is growing up and becoming a great respectful ,smart,&handsome young man.
+"Happy 7th birthday Tj I'm proud to say my baby is growing up and becoming a great respectful, smart,&handsome young man.
 These 7 years watching you grow has tough me a lot and your a big reason why I grind like i do son.
-I appreciate you for making me a better person and parents it?s a honor everyday to wake up and call you Trent Jr. Love you son very much!!!
-You are your way way out!!!”
+I appreciate you for making me a better person and parents it's a honor everyday to wake up and call you Trent Jr. Love you son very much!!!
+You are your way out!!!"
 Richardson wrote.

 In an interview with CBS Sports, Trent said his son wants to play football like his father.
 His reason why might make you tear up a bit.

 "I'm going to play football so I can take care of the family so you can stop playing one day," T.J. told his dad, per CBS.
 "You can't take care of the family forever."

-Richardson’s days scoring in the end zone for NFL teams may be over with, but at least he’s still chasing his dream.
+Richardson's days of scoring in the end zone for NFL teams may be over with, but at least he's still chasing his dream.

-Maybe the former first-round draft pick and Heisman Trophy finalist will suit up for a NFL team again one day or at least find a home in an NFL front office.
+Maybe the former first-round draft pick and Heisman Trophy finalist will suit up for an NFL team again one day or at least find a home in an NFL front office.